Stock market today: Wall Street gains ground after encouraging updates from GM and other companies

-NEW YORK (AP) — Stocks rose broadly in morning trading on Wall Street Wednesday following some encouraging updates from U.S. companies, including General Motors.
+NEW YORK (AP) — Stocks rose in afternoon trading on Wall Street Wednesday following some encouraging updates from U.S. companies, including General Motors.

 Stocks rose in Europe and were mixed in Asia.